-HAMPS In the Year of Our Lor rd Two Thousand and Twenty-Four A RESOLUTION I Relating to Development on Class VI Highways and Private Roads upon which a building povote, authorize the issuar or a portion thereof, provote.
-1. The proposed dea.
-The desire Plan. b.
-The estate feet of the safety, or welfar.
-3. The proposed deatileties.
-Revised Statute Annotated 674:41, I (c) and (d) et. seq., if the street giving access to the lot termit is proposed is a Class VI highway or a private road, the City Council may, by majority nee of a building permit for the erection of buildings on said Class VI highway / private road vided that the City Council finds that the following criteria are met: evelopment is consistent with either the existing or desired development pattern. ired development pattern shall be based on the Future Land Use section of the adopted Master ablished development pattern shall be based on abutting properties and properties within 200 he boundaries of the lot upon which a building permit is proposed. evelopment will be established, maintained, and operated so as to not endanger public health, receivelopment will not place an excessive burden on public improvements, facilities, services, or sof NH Revised Statute Annotated 674:41 shall be met.
-In City Council Nov Referred to the Plan Development Comr nning, Licenses and
+AMI In the Year of Our Lo ord Two Thousand and Twenty-Four A RESOLUTION Relating to Developmen ent on Class VI Highways and Private Roads upon which a building pyote, authorize the issuador a portion thereof, pro 1.
+The proposed da.
+The desertion Plan. b.
+The estret of 2.
+The proposed do safety, or welfar 3.
+The proposed do utilities. permit is proposed is a Classance of a building permit for ovided that the City Councillevelopment is consistent was ired development patterns at tablished development pattern the boundaries of the lot up levelopment will be established.
+It is a levelopment will not place the boundaries of the lot up levelopment will not place the levelopm d 674:41, I (c) and (d) et. seq., if the street giving access to the lot as VI highway or a private road, the City Council may, by majority for the erection of buildings on said Class VI highway / private road il finds that the following criteria are met: with either the existing or desired development pattern. shall be based on the Future Land Use section of the adopted Maste tern shall be based on abutting properties and properties within 200 pon which a building permit is proposed. ished, maintained, and operated so as to not endanger public health, an excessive burden on public improvements, facilities, services, or Annotated 674:41 shall be met.